mrcavalcanti/mosaicoo/contribute/documentation/templates/doc-task-template.md

 If the task you are writing leads naturally to one or more other tasks, then include links after the task to help the reader figure out where to go next.

 Thanks to internet search engines, every page in the documentation could be page one.
-Pretend you are explaining your task to a new Grafana user who just walked in off the street.
+Pretend you are explaining your task to a new Mosaicoo user who just walked in off the street.

 ## Testing

 It is a good practice to have someone else test the task you have written.
 If they can successfully complete the task using _only_ what the steps you have written, not guessing or using their inherent knowledge, then your task has passed the test.
-However, it is very common to find you have skipped steps, because _you_ are very familiar with Grafana and the topic you are explaining.
+However, it is very common to find you have skipped steps, because _you_ are very familiar with Mosaicoo and the topic you are explaining.

 New users or people from other teams are very helpful for these tests.